Federal Pell Grant Program

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 The Federal Supplemental Educational Opportunity Grant (FSEOG) program awards grants to students who demonstrate the most need.
 Priority is given to Pell Grant recipients.
 This grant does not have to be repaid.
-Preference is given to students who have a completed aid application on file by March 31.

 North Carolina Community College Grant

 The North Carolina Community College Grant is a need-based grant established to help meet the educational costs of NC residents attending community colleges.
 The student must be a NC resident, be enrolled at least half-time (6 credit hours), be enrolled in an eligible curriculum program, must be meeting the Satisfactory Academic Progress requirements and must be meeting the Federal Pell eligibility requirements (except for the EFC requirement).
 This award will be adjusted according to the number of credit hours attended.
 This grant does not have to be repaid.
 To qualify, a student must complete the FAFSA by the published deadline and list a NC Community College as one of the top three choices of institutions.
 Annual awards will be made based on student’s established need and enrollment status.
 Students enrolled in 15 or more credit hours will receive the full-time award amount.
 Students enrolled in less that 15 hours will receive reduced aid.